simonesilvestroni/m2m-website/_posts/2024-01-31-merge-personal-with-work.md

 tags:
   - 'personal'
   - 'web development'
-description: 'Over the last few weeks I’ve introduced changes to the website.
+summary: 'Over the last few weeks I’ve introduced changes to the website.
 While the design has received relatively minor tweaks, and a new typeface, structure and language have substantially shifted.'
 ---
 ## I am large, I contain multitudes